corintio/plexflix/README.md

 - Jackett: 9117
 - Ombi: 3579

-Remember to remove this after the app is properly configured, as the ports will be exposed to external access
+Remember to remove this override after the app is properly configured, as the ports will be exposed to external access

 # To Do
 - Log rotate https://hub.docker.com/r/blacklabelops/logrotate